 While funding decreases, costs are going to increase to meet CDC guidelines for re-opening schools.

-This all leads to a challenge budget year.
+This all leads to a challenge while budgeting this year.

 Tip #1: Priorities